daarxwalker/styx/README.md

 <br>

-## Why Choose STYX?
-> If you love writing Go and don’t want to rely on npm packages just to build reliable, scalable styles.

-Styx brings proven utility-first principles — like those from TailwindCSS — into the Go ecosystem, but with a type-safe, composable, and idiomatic API.
-Design styles directly in Go, avoid runtime CSS pitfalls, and keep full control without leaving your language:
+## When to use
+> Use Styx if you want type-safe CSS in Go without depending on Node.js or if you’re building Go-first SSR apps, micro-frontends, or design systems.

 * **🔮🚫No magic:** What you write is exactly what you get; no hidden rules, no preprocessing, no side effects.
-* **🧱 Utility-first CSS generation:** Compose styles using chainable Go methods inspired by TailwindCSS.
 * **🧠 Type-safe API:** Build CSS utilities through strongly typed Go functions instead of raw strings.
-* **🧵 CSS deduplication & optimization:** Prevents duplicate class definitions and style blocks automatically.
-* **🎯 Composable styles:** Combine and reuse style sets (Join, Build, etc.) across components or packages.
+* **🎯 Composable styles:** Combine and reuse style sets (Join, Rule, Fragment) across components or packages.
-* **🎛 Custom selectors support:** Write scoped styles with custom selectors (.button, *, body > div, etc.).
-* **🎨 CSS variables & theming:** Define and use CSS custom properties (breakpoints,colors,fonts,shadows).
-* **📱 Responsive modifiers & pseudo-classes:** Add media queries and support for hover, focus, disabled, and more via modifiers.
 * **📦 Fully embeddable:** Integrate seamlessly in Go applications – ideal for web apps, SSR, or static generation tools.
 * **🧹 Browser reset & base styles:** Generate reset styles and global base styles programmatically.
 * **🪶 No external dependencies:** Pure Go implementation with zero runtime dependencies.